shekspir55/rbn/content/posts/why-hire-me.md

 * **Remote companies** that want to make the world better
 * Places that let people work from home
 * Teams that like open source and community work
-* Jobs that mix coding with big-picture thinking
+* Jobs that mix code and buisness
 * Find real world Blockchain applications that transform

 If you know of any jobs that might fit, or if you want to talk about how I could help your team, please let me know.
 I'm ready to start something new and work on projects that matter.